mariomolinam/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Associate in the Social Science Division at New York University Abu Dhabi.
+I am currently a Postdoctoral Associate in the Social Science Division at New York University Abu Dhabi and an incoming assistant professor in the Social Research and Public Policy program at the same institution (Fall 2024).

 My research lies at the interface of economic sociology, social networks, and computational social science.
 I broadly consider how organizational structures and network dynamics impact beliefs about unequal rewards and prosocial behaviors and the mechanisms that feed back to sustain or disrupt these social systems.
 I study these processes across multiple domains, including reward systems, status hierarchies, social norms, and cultural diversity.